-MKA International, Inc’s.
-(MKA) Environmental and Restoration Consulting Team is comprised of seasoned Microbiologists/Restoration Consultants who have years of hands-on experience in the science of restoring buildings damaged by water and/or smoke.
+MKA International, Inc. (MKA® ) Environmental and Restoration consulting services for repair and restoration of buildings and structures include a team comprised of seasoned Microbiologists/Restoration Consultants who have years of hands-on experience in the science of restoring buildings damaged by water and/or smoke.
 We have participated in thousands of restoration projects in the last 35 years and continue to provide services to Insurance Companies, Law Firms, Owners, Contractors, Developers, and Designers.

 Many of our Restoration Consultants are credentialed by the Institute of Inspection Cleaning and Restoration Certification (IICRC) and the Restoration Industry Association (RIA).
 They have firsthand experience and knowledge of the practices and procedures necessary to properly execute emergency responses to losses associated with floods, fires, explosions, and hurricanes.

 Our team mobilizes during a catastrophe to assess the damage, review the scope of remediation, and prepare the written protocol (or provide third-party review of an existing protocol prepared by others).
 Our staff’s early involvement at the time a claim is made lets our team interface with all stakeholders and procure critical information to yield the best results.

 Initial Assessment to determine both Indoor and Outdoor Temperature/Humidity and Document the Extent of Damage.